JoeggiCH/PowerLogger/README.md

 It is also possible to connect an independent power source to the Arduino pins "5V" or "VIN".

 2. Common Power Source: the logger and the load to be measured use a common power source.
-One way of achieving this, is to connec the VIN pin of the Arduino to the V+ pin of the INA226 and the + pin of the common power source.
+One way of achieving this, is to connect the VIN pin of the Arduino to the V+ pin of the INA226 and the + pin of the common power source.